b-riemann/ZyX/README.md

 To execute the example notebook, it is recommended to also install [JupyterLab or Jupyter Notebook](https://jupyter.org).

+## Installation

+Install the ZyX module from the main directory

+    sudo python setup.py install

 ## Usage

 The demonstrations are in the `examples/` directory.

-- generate the fieldmap files calling
+Generate the fieldmap files calling

-    python example_fieldmaps.py.

-- install the ZyX module from the main directory

-    sudo python setup.py install
+    python example_fieldmaps.py

-- use the example Jupyter notebook [tubeApproach.ipynb](examples/TubeApproach.ipynb) to study the fieldmaps.
+Then use the example Jupyter notebook [tubeApproach.ipynb](examples/TubeApproach.ipynb) to study the fieldmaps.